Leafwing-Studios/fop-rules/docs/character-options/powers/shaman.md

 **Roots:** Your _roots_ manifestation applies stacks of pacified to all creatures who come near.

-**Shaping:** Your _shaping_ manifestation creates the living thorns ground effect:
+**Shaping:** Your _shaping_ manifestation creates the _living thorns_ ground effect.
+These tiles are difficult terrain.
+At the end of each turn, apply two stack of bleeding to each creature for each living thorns tile that they entered this turn.

-- ??
-- ??

-When you activate your _shaping_ manifestation, pull creatures around.
+When you activate your _shaping_ manifestation, your thorns come to life, grabbing at those nearby.
+Choose a living thorns tile, then make a Prowess attack against a creature of your choice within a 2 tile range.
+If you hit, pull them into the chosen tile and end the flying or aloft conditions on them.

 **Storm:** Your _storm_ manifestation also 3 + 1/2 Presence stacks of bleeding to creatures that it hits.